hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_mdm/mdm_details.md

 <!---
 1. Whenever a MATCH link is established between a Patient resource and a Golden Patient resource, that Patient is always added to that Golden Patient resource links.
-All MATCH links have corresponding Golden Patient resource links and all Golden Patient resource links have corresponding MATCH empi-link records.
-You can think of the fields of the empi-link records as extra meta-data associated with each Person.link.target.
+All MATCH links have corresponding Golden Patient resource links and all Golden Patient resource links have corresponding MATCH mdm-link records.
+You can think of the fields of the mdm-link records as extra meta-data associated with each Person.link.target.

 1. Each record in the `MPI_LINK` table corresponds to a `link.target` entry on a Person resource unless it is a NO_MATCH record.
 HAPI MDM uses the following convention for the Person.link.assurance level: